richardschneider/isq/README.md

         b = SI.Number('1.3(3)'),   // 1.3±0.3
         length = a.plus(b);        // 2.5±0.4

-When comparing uncertain number, the uncertainity of both values is taken into consideration.
+When comparing uncertain numbers, the uncertainity of both values is taken into consideration.
 Equality *Is the difference of the two values within the resulting uncertainty?*

 # License
 The [MIT license](LICENSE).